kprevas/ronin/User-Authentication.md

 Note the `@NoAuth` annotation; controller methods with this annotation (and those on a controller class with this annotation) bypass the login check and can thus be accessed by non-logged-in users.
-Needless to say, the controller method for the login page itself should also be `@NoAuth`.
+Needless to say, the controller method for the login page itself should also be `@NoAuth`; if it isn't, your application will throw an exception on startup.

    [2]: http://shiro.apache.org